alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 ## Take-away
 You decided that your restaurant will also provide a take-away service.
-For that, we have to make so adjustments to the model.
+For that, we have to make adjustments to the model.
 Let's see what is needed.

 `Orders` will no longer be part of `Tables`: we can have `Orders` without `Tables`.